LITIGATION IS ON-GOING!!!! THE FIGHT CONTINUES!!!!

 Despite the litigation, until a Southern Shores homeowner exposed its marketing, SAGA was arrogant enough to advertise its mini-hotels–which it claims are single-family homes–for rent through Carolina Designs as special event houses, with a maximum of 100 guests each!

 Gushed Carolina Designs’ online rental advertisement for “Transcendence,” the proposed mini-hotel at 134 Ocean Blvd., on March 6, 2019: “You won’t find an oceanfront event space like this anywhere else!”

 According to the March 6, 2019 Carolina Designs ad for “Aquadisiac,” which is the mini-hotel proposed for 98 Ocean Blvd., this special-event house already had seven weeklong bookings for 2019!

-MAKE NO MISTAKE: Just because SAGA has ignored the homeowners’ litigation and has been building at 98 and 134 Ocean Blvd. does not mean that it cannot still be stopped.
+MAKE NO MISTAKE: Just because SAGA has ignored the homeowners’ litigation does not mean that it cannot still be stopped from operating mini-hotels.

-SAGA, which owns these two oceanfront properties through investor-group/limited liability corporations (LLCs), has chosen to build at both locations at its own risk.
+SAGA, which owns these two oceanfront properties through investor-group/limited liability corporations (LLCs), has built at both locations at its own risk.
 Southern Shores Permit Officer Dabni Shelton has warned the agents of the LLCs in writing of this risk.

 The homeowner-petitioners, who own property in the vicinity of 98 and 134 Ocean Blvd., are challenging the validity of the N.C.
 Division of Coastal Management’s (DCM) issuance to SAGA of CAMA permits, which were necessary for it to build on the oceanfront.
 The Town of Southern Shores had to approve the CAMA permits, as well.